Hanif Tayyab

-Mohammad Hanif Tayyab (born 1947) is a Pakistani religious scholar and politician who is the current head of Nizam-e-Mustafa Party.
-Previously, he served as a member of the National Assembly of Pakistan from 1985 to 1988.
+Hanif Tayyab (born 1947) is a Pakistani Islamic scholar and politician who is the current head of Nizam-e-Mustafa Party.
+He previously served as a member of the National Assembly of Pakistan from 1985 to 1988.
 He served as the federal minister of Labour, Manpower & Overseas Pakistanis from 10 April 1985 to 28 January 1986.
+Tayyab has also been a member of the Sunni Ittihad Council (SIC).

-Hanif Tayyab was born in 1947 to a memon family.
+Hanif Tayyab was born in 1947 to a Memon family.
 He studied at the University of Karachi and Federal Urdu University.
 He also received honorary Doctorate of Philosophy degree from the University of Karachi which generated a bit of controversy.